TebogoSeakamela/TebogoSeakamela/README.md

 ## About Me
-  I am a finance professional with a foundation in accounting and financial analysis, currently transitioning into data analytics within financial services.
+I focus on structured problem-solving and enhancing data-driven decision-making.
+My work sits at the intersection of SQL, data modeling, and financial datasets, with emphasis on risk identification, performance drivers, and data integrity.

-  My background in finance and control environments has strengthened my understanding of data integrity, data validation, and structured financial data analysis.
-I am expanding this foundation through SQL driven data analysis and Power BI dashboard development.
+My strong background in finance and control environments strengthened my understanding of data validation, reconciliation logic, and structured financial data analysis.
+I am building on this foundation through SQL-driven analysis and Power BI dashboard development.

-  My focus is on applying data analytics to support decision-making, portfolio monitoring and performance analysis.
+My current focus is applying analytics to support portfolio monitoring, risk assessment, and performance evaluation.

 ## Professional Foundation
   Financial Analysis
   Understanding structured financial datasets